Last updated on June 6th, 2021

 This is because the robo-advisor uses the funds in that single custodian account to purchase the different assets.

-After purchasing these assets, they will then split it up to different customers.
-The amount of units you receive depends on the amount that you had invested.
+After that, they will split it up to different customers.
+The number of units you receive depends on the amount that you had invested.

 This is great for beginner investors as you are able to invest with any amount!

 Even if you can’t afford to buy a full share, you are able to own a fractional share.

 However, things get tricky when the robo-advisor shuts down.

 Since the assets of all the firm’s customers are under the same custodian account, your assets will be mixed with the assets of other customers.

 Moreover, both Syfe and StashAway invest in the US and Singapore stock markets.
 For comparison, here are the minimum number of units you can purchase in each market.

 This means that you will no longer be able to own your fractional shares!